 How to Store Chamomile Flowers?

-Once the flowers are thoroughly dry—meaning they crumble between your fingers—you can store chamomile in an airtight container, well protected from moisture.
+Once the flowers are thoroughly dry—meaning they crumble between your fingers—you can store the chamomile in an airtight container, well protected from moisture.

 Uses